top of page

 3- In an athletic stance, flex as far forward as possible then to the start position then flex back.
 Go from slow to fast. then reduce the range to just a small amount.
 Be sure just the ankles are moving and not the knees or hips.
 If it is hard to flex the boot, loosen the top buckles and power strap.

-4- As you do number 3, focus your attention from feeling your hips moving forward and back to your ankles, and finally focus on the bottom of your feet. build the connection between feeling where your chest is over the balls of your feet.
+4- As you do number 3, focus your attention from feeling your ankles flex to the bottom of your feet.
+Build the connection between feeling where your chest is over the balls of your feet.
 In a turn you move fore and aft, it is key to feel this connection.

 5- In an athletic stance, flex down and up starting with the ankles then up to the knees and hips.
 Keep the chest over the balls of the feet.
-Many will have problems using the knees too much which moves your hips back and puts weight on the balls of your feet.
+Many will have problems flexing the knees too much which moves your hips back and puts weight on the your heels.

 6- In an athletic stance, move each joint separately to increase your awareness and control.
 Flex just your ankles, then just your knees with no ankles, then just your hips with no ankles or knees.